Reputation in the Shadow of Exit: SUPPLEMENTAL APPENDIX

-\begin{proposition}[Patience Effect] Suppose Assumption \ref{ass: survival probability} is satisfied. $c^*$ is nonempty, upper hemicontinuous, and increasing (in the strong set order) in $\delta$. \end{proposition} \begin{proof} We first claim $f^*(c)$ is continuous, since for any sequence $c_n \to c$,

-The first inequality is by definition, and the second by upper hemi-continuity of the Nash correspondence.
-Given continuity of $f^*(c)$, Berge's theorem of the maximum applied to the optimizing set $c^* = \max_{c \in C} f^*(c)$ implies $c^*$ exists and is upper hemi-continuous.
-Monotonicity now relies on the following lemma\footnote{Such a lemma appears elementary, but to the best of my knowledge there is not a prior reference.
-Note the lemma establishes a general comparative statics result for discounted streams of payoffs that cross zero once from below.}. \begin{lemma} Let $\{b_t\}_{t \in \bb{N}} \subset \bb{R}$ be a bounded sequence of real numbers, not identically zero, such that $b_t < 0$ if and only if $t < T$ for some $T \in \bb{Z}_+$.
+\begin{proposition}[Patience Effect] Suppose Assumption \ref{ass: survival probability} is satisfied. $c^*$ is increasing (in the strong set order) in $\delta$. \end{proposition} \begin{proof} Monotonicity now relies on the following lemma\footnote{Such a lemma appears elementary, but to the best of my knowledge there is not a prior reference.
+Note the lemma establishes a general comparative statics result for discounted streams of payoffs that cross zero once from below.}. \begin{lemma} Let $\{b_t\}_{t \in \bb{N}} \subset \bb{R}$ be a bounded sequence of real numbers, not identically zero, such that $b_t < 0$ if and only if $t < T$ for some $T \in \bb{N}$.
 Then for any $\delta_1 < \delta_2$,

 \end{lemma} \begin{proof} Note

 As a function of $\delta$, this series is absolutely convergent for all $\delta \in (0, 1)$ and the partial sums converge uniformly on this interval so we can differentiate under the summation: thus,